Benefits of A Standing Desk

 Better Sleep

 A 2022 study by Frontiers of Immunology showed that sedentary behavior can significantly lead to sleep disturbances, and exercise is a great way to prevent that.
 While standing isn’t exactly exercise, you tend to move more while standing up compared to sitting down.
-Plus, you can do mini desk exercises while standing or put a walking pad under your desk to get your steps in.
+Plus, you can do mini desk exercises while standing or put a walking pad under your desk to increase your daily movement.

 Any effort to move around more during the day can help you improve your circadian rhythm, which regulates your natural sleep-wake cycle.
 You’ll likely find it easier to fall asleep because you’re more tired, and standing can help prevent body pain that can keep you from sleeping comfortably.